-We estimate the COE using the ICC approach with three different models proposed by Claus and Thomas (2001), Gebhardt, Lee, and Swaminathan (2001), and Li, Ng, and Swaminathan (2013).
-The ICC is the discount rate, which equates a stock's present value of expected cash flows to its current price.
-Detailed procedures for this estimation are provided in Appendix 6.
-Given that firms are required to file their financial statements within 90 days of the fiscal year end, we estimate the COE using the earliest forecasts available after three months of the prior fiscal year end.
+We estimate the COE using the implied cost of capital approach with three different models proposed by Claus and Thomas (2001), Gebhardt, Lee, and Swaminathan (2001), and Li, Ng, and Swaminathan (2013).
+The implied cost of capital is the discount rate that equates a stock's present value of expected cash flows to its current price.
+Detailed procedures are provided in Appendix 6.
+Given that firms are required to file their financial statements within 90 days of the fiscal year end, we estimates COE using earliest forecasts available after three months of the prior fiscal year end.
 The reported results are based on the Li, Ng, and Swaminathan (2013) approach and are robust to alternative COE estimates.